-This section describes the functional aspects of the VSC7430 device, including available configurations, operational features, and testing functionality.
+This section describes the functional aspects of the VSC7437 device, including available configurations, operational features, and testing functionality.
 It also defines the device setup parameters that configure the device for a particular application.

 The functional descriptions in this section contain some information shared across multiple switch families.
 As a result, some functional descriptions do not apply to the device.
-Stacking is not supported, and any references to stacking, stacking links, and learn-all frames should be ignored.
+Stacking is not supported, and any reference to stacking, stacking links, and learn-all frames should be ignored.
 Note that even though stacking is not supported, the VStaX header is used by the switch as an internal frame header and communication with external CPUs.
-DEV10G ports are not supported on the device, and any references to them should also be ignored.

 The following illustration shows an RTL block diagram of the physical blocks in the device and how the blocks interconnect.
 The functional aspects of each block are provided in following sections.
-The grayed-out blocks represent the VCore-III and DEVCPU blocks.
-For more information about the VCore-III and DEVCPU blocks, see VCore-III System and CPU Interfaces, page 392.
+The grayedout blocks represent the VCore-III and DEVCPU blocks.
+For more information about the VCore-III and DEVCPU blocks, see VCore-III System and CPU Interfaces, page 413.

-Figure 9 • RTL Block Diagram
+Figure 8 • RTL Block Diagram